intentor/adic/README.md

 ### <a id="member-injection"></a>Member injection

-*Adic* car perform dependency injection on public fields and properties of classes.
+*Adic* can perform dependency injection on public fields and properties of classes.
 To make it happen, just decorate the members with the `Inject` attribute:

 ```cs
 namespace MyNamespace {